fluent-wallet/fluent-docs/conflux/how-to/send-transactions.md

 ### Value

 The `value` parameter is a hex-encoded value of the network's native currency to send.
-On Mainnet, this is [ether](https://www.ethereum.org/eth), which is denominated in wei.
+On Mainnet, this is [cfx](https://developer.confluxnetwork.org/introduction/en/conflux_basics#cfx), which is denominated in Drip.

 These numbers are often far higher precision than native JavaScript numbers, and can cause unpredictable behavior if not anticipated.
-We recommend using [BN.js](https://github.com/indutny/bn.js/) when manipulating values intended for Ethereum.
+We recommend using [BN.js](https://github.com/indutny/bn.js/) when manipulating values intended for Conflux.

 ### Data